FRRouting/frr/doc/user/bgp.rst

 .. clicmd:: debug bgp zebra

    Enable or disable debugging of communications between *bgpd* and *zebra*.

+.. clicmd:: debug bgp nexthop-group

+   Enable or disable debugging of nexthop-group messaging between *bgpd* and *zebra*.

 Dumping Messages and Routing Tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^